 Second, there are so many voices echoing in social media, newsfeeds, and entertainment.
 And from my unique and biased perspective (yes, I can admit that), most of them are butterfly shit (a term coined by my granddaughter Ember - there's a story, and I promise I'll tell it another time).
 So I look forward to weighing in around issues connected to ethics, spirituality, family, raising kids, government, and dealing with schleppy people.

-Third, because I know I'm pretty good at this writing thang, part of me wonders if blogging could generate income.
+Third, because I (humbly) think I've got a slight knack for this writing thang, part of me wonders if blogging could generate income.
 It's not my first reason, but it still warrants being added to the list.
 Friends of mine are very successful at this.
 I think I could be too.

 Fourth, I love sharing ideas, especially when I have something original.
 No one needs to read a repeat.
 People are always telling me I'm out-of-the-box in my preaching and writing.
 It's not unusual to hear these words: I've never heard it quite like that; man, that's a unique angle; where'd you ever come up with that?!
 And I love sharing this stuff.
 As a disclaimer, much of what I throw out in the form of spoken word, or literature, or blogging, is ideas and thoughts that I would have to say come from my journal.
 Why do I tell you this?
 Because I spend a lot of time "listening", and feel like a lot of what written there could be "God thoughts".
 So give credit where credit is due.